-This FAQ-based blog is going to aware enterprises about the role of GDPR Data Protection Officer in their workstation.
-It will realize them the importance of DPO while managing the business information security and their role in continuously keeping GDPR policy 2018 up to date.
+This FAQ-based blog is going to aware enterprises of the role of the GDPR Data Protection Officer in their workstation.
+It will realize the importance of DPO while managing the business information security and their role in continuously keeping GDPR policy up to date.

 1. Who is data protection officer in GDPR compliance?

 The General Data Protection Regulation standard 2018 demands for an individual who plays the leadership role for enterprise security.
 The designation of this respective individual is DPO (data protection officer) in GDPR.
 He or she is having responsibility of overseeing information protection strategy and executing it for ensuring compliance along with GDPR requirements.

 2. Our industry is EU-based, then also it is mandatory to hire a DPO?

 If the vital operations of your industry comprise of following personal data processing, it is mandatory to appoint GDPR Data Protection Officer:

 - Demands a systematic and regular monitoring of individuals on a wide scale

 - Your company stores record of EU citizen to achieve success heights in their business